Dissonant101/wordle-solver/README.md

 The solver uses a two-step process:

 1. **Constraint Filtering**: Eliminates words that don't satisfy the given constraints
+2. **Smart Ranking**: By default, uses elimination scoring which ranks words by how many possibilities they eliminate on average.
+This is the optimal Wordle strategy.

+### Elimination Scoring (Default)
+For each possible guess, the algorithm:
+- Simulates the guess against all remaining possible answers
+- Calculates how many words would be eliminated for each possible outcome pattern
+- Ranks guesses by expected number of eliminations

+### Frequency Scoring (Alternative)
-2. **Probability Ranking**: Ranks remaining words based on:
+When using `--frequency-scoring`, ranks words based on:
 - Letter frequency in the word list
 - Position-specific letter frequency
 - Slight penalty for repeated letters

-The probability calculation considers both the overall frequency of letters and their frequency at specific positions, giving higher scores to words with more common letter patterns.
+### Performance Optimization
+- Initial guesses use pre-computed optimal starting words
+- Large possibility sets are pre-filtered using frequency scoring before elimination analysis
+- Typical response time: <1 second for constrained puzzles, instant for initial guesses

 ## Files